pingcap/docs-cn/FAQ.md

 #### How to migrate an application running on MySQL to TiDB?

 Because TiDB supports most MySQL syntax, generally you can migrate your applications to TiDB without changing a single line of code in most cases.
-You can use [checker](https://github.com/pingcap/tidb-tools/tree/master/checker) to check whether the Schema in MySQL is compatible with TiDB.

 #### If I accidentally import the MySQL user table into TiDB, or forget the password and cannot log in, how to deal with it?